akazwz/ollama-models/README.md

 - Complete list of all Ollama models
 - Includes model descriptions
 - Provides all available tags for each model
-- Updated automatically every 24 hours
+- Updated automatically once daily at midnight
 - Cached responses for improved performance
 - Lightweight JSON format